Phage Therapy for Urinary Tract Infections in Spinal Cord Injury

 The trial protocol does not clearly specify if you need to stop taking your current medications.
 However, it mentions that prescription drugs, over-the-counter medications, and supplements that acidify the urine are excluded unless deemed acceptable by the sponsor-investigator.

-Is phage therapy generally safe for humans?
+Is there any evidence suggesting that phage therapy is likely to be safe for humans?

 Barbara W Trautner, MD, PhD